Servicing areaCabarita/Balmain, New South Wales

 He returned to the stage and in London in 1930 he began to train students as Alexander teachers.
 Today there are many Alexander teachers practising and teaching throughout the world.

-As well as running a successful private practice, working with people of all ages and from all walks of life, I have trained new teachers of the Alexander Technique for 25 years at Rozelle, Artarmon, Surry Hills and St Leonards.
+As well as running a successful private practice, working with people of all ages and from all walks of life, I have trained new teachers of the Alexander Technique for 25 years at Balmain, Artarmon, Surry Hills and St Leonards.
+I am now teaching at Cabarita.

 I also run two weekly Qigong classes, blending Tai Chi and Alexander Technique.